11x3/ilvmx/README.md

+# Welcome to the Internet Land of Magic

+## ILvMx: Internet Load virtual Module exchange

-# ILvMx: functionally minded cloud app server and exchange.
+Functionally minded cloud app server and network exchange.

-[alpha]

-ILvMx apps are `cloud apps` that run in the cloud or self-hosted.
+ILvMx is an Elixir-lang `cloud app` server which is run in the cloud or self-hosted.
 We support native Elixir and HTTP APIs now and will add Elm-lang support and other support for in the near future.
 Like the direction shared by many new frameworks, we think calling them "web apps" doesn't feelerino.

 - Fun(ctional) - function-level partitioning
 - Reactive - events and updates, push forward, time and frame-based exe